bradybiethman/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 <img <img width="2335" height="480" alt="image" src="https://github.com/user-attachments/assets/644d2d15-6dae-4265-a4bd-c29289ef76f8" />
 </p>
 <p>
-We ensure that the Resource Group has been created in Azure.
+Ensure that the Resource Group has been created in Azure.
 (This may require you to press refresh to make sure it works.)
 We then navigate to Virtual networks along the left side panel.
 </p>
 <br />